jgph91/Average-victim-of-shark-attacks-WW/README.md

 Conclusion

-The profile of average victim of a shark attack its a young male of 27 years old, attacked when he was surfing in the USA and he survived to the attack.
+The profile of average victim of a shark attack is a young male of 27 years old, attacked when he was surfing in the USA and he survived to the attack.